-2021-2022 Executive Summary
+2022-2023 Executive Summary

 - Regional watershed monitoring: SCCWRP is facilitating the third cycle of the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program, which runs from 2019 to 2023.
-This year, SCCWRP will continue finalizing study designs and coordinating field sampling activities for the regional survey, which samples at more than 500 sites across all 17 major watersheds between the Ventura and Tijuana Rivers.
+SCCWRP is coordinating field sampling activities for the annual regional survey, which samples at more than 500 sites across all 17 major watersheds between the Ventura and Tijuana Rivers.
 Among the largest watershed programs in the nation, the program encompasses data on water quality, physical habitat and riparian condition, and biological communities, including benthic invertebrates and algae.
 The monitoring questions for the third five-year cycle are: (1) What are the extent and magnitude of impact in Southern California’s streams?
 (2) Are the extent and magnitude getting better or worse?
 (3) What are the stressors responsible for the impacts observed?
-For the third cycle of SMC regional monitoring, participants are focusing more effort on trend assessment, and adding a new element focusing on mapping the extent of perennial, intermittent and ephemeral streams.
+For the third cycle of SMC regional monitoring, participants also are focusing more effort on trend assessment, and adding a new element focusing on mapping the extent of perennial, intermittent and ephemeral streams.
 Additionally, this cycle of regional monitoring is targeting assessment work at specific sites of interest, including soft-bottom engineered channels and sites where restoration efforts and/or implementation of stormwater BMPs (best management practices) are likely to affect biological condition.

-- Statewide estuary monitoring: SCCWRP is working with a statewide team of partners to develop a monitoring and assessment framework for estuaries across the state.
-The framework will address which components of the ecosystem should be assessed, and how to evaluate the ecological function of the these highly heterogenous systems.
+- Statewide estuary monitoring: SCCWRP is working with a statewide team of partners to develop and implement a monitoring and assessment framework for estuaries across the state.
+The framework addresses which components of the ecosystem should be assessed, and how to evaluate ecological functioning in the these highly heterogenous systems.
 SCCWRP is focusing initially on the 24 estuarine Marine Protected Areas (MPAs) across the state.
-SCCWRP will develop recommendations on suites of indicators (and associated sampling protocols) across multiple trophic levels that can be used to assess key estuarine functions.
+SCCWRP is developing recommendations on suites of indicators (and associated sampling protocols) across multiple trophic levels that can be used to assess key estuarine functions.
 SCCWRP also is developing approaches for contextualizing the resulting information using comparisons to reference, paired estuaries and regional ranges of condition.
-Ongoing field testing of the recommended indicators will be used to continue refining protocols.
+SCCWRP is continuing to refine its protocols via field testing of the recommended indicators.